gatomod/escoba/README.md

 ## Disclaimer

-This is a useless repository with a weird program made just for fun.
+This is just a funny repository with a funny program.
 It surprisingly works, but it's not my intention to insult or promote hate. **Just don't take it seriously and enjoy it!**

 ## License